Instabug/Instabug-React-Native/cli/README.md

 # 2) Ensure build properties plugin is installed in your project
 npm i -D expo-build-properties

-# 3) Run on iOS (set CI to auto-accept alternate port if 8081 is busy)
+# 3) Run the app (set CI to auto-accept alternate port if 8081 is busy)
-CI=1 npx expo start --ios
+CI=1 npx expo start --ios | android
 ```

 - Notes: